siteckris/scripts/Git.md

  - Working directory (changes made to saved files live here)
  - Index/staging, sometimes reffered to as the cache (file changes ready to be commited to the next project snapshot lives here)

+# Naming

+**snapshot** - Every time you ´git commit´ to your project, you create a snapshot of all the files, history and metadata in that specific point in time

+**repo** - short for reposetory

 # Common git commands